bennyhuo/KotlinBlogTranslation/original/Upcoming Change: Syntax For Annotations.md

 * Downside: too many parentheses
 * Upside: @field is also an annotation (yes, Ann is an annotated annotation), which means more extensible syntax and fewer concepts in the language

-Yet another option would be to have @field annotation whose arguments are annotations for the field:
+Yet another option would be to have <code>@field</code> annotation whose arguments are annotations for the field:

 {% raw %}
 <p></p>